jhudsl/tidyversecourse/manuscript/prediction.md

 Let's try adding a preprocessing step to our recipe.

-We might want to potentially one hot encode some of our categorical variables so that they can be used with certain algorithms like a linear regression require numeric predictors.
+We might want to potentially one-hot encode some of our categorical variables so that they can be used with certain algorithms like a linear regression require numeric predictors.

 We can do this with the `step_dummy()` function and the `one_hot = TRUE` argument.
-One hot encoding means that we do not simply encode our categorical variables numerically, as our numeric assignments can be interpreted by algorithms as having a particular rank or order.
+One-hot encoding means that we do not simply encode our categorical variables numerically, as our numeric assignments can be interpreted by algorithms as having a particular rank or order.
 Instead, binary variables made of 1s and 0s are used to arbitrarily assign a numeric value that has no apparent order.